 We offer a service to check ears and irrigate to remove wax if required.
 Irrigation involves rinsing the ear canal with warm water which is introduced under a gentle pressure via specialised equipment to reduce the risk of discomfort.
-Olive oil drops or a suitable alternative should be put in the ear for 5-7 days before irrigation.
+Olive oil drops or a suitable alternative should be put in the ear twice a day for 5-7 days before irrigation.
 We recommend that if wax needs removing, you have your ears irrigated at least 1 week before travelling.

 NICE ( National Institiute of Health and Care Excellence ) states that ear irrigation using an electronic irrigator can be recommended for wax removal when performed by an expert practitioner ( March 2021)